Northern Exposure Cuisine

 Exceptional eating abounds amid the vast forests, meandering rivers and sparkling lakes of the UP.

-For sophisticated fare, order salmon finished with caper sauce at Capers Restaurant at the historic Landmark Inn in Marquette, the UP’s largest city.
-The Hilltop Restaurant in L’Anse is known for one-pound cinnamon rolls.
-Beef-lovers shouldn’t miss the Saturday night prime-rib buffet at Keweenaw Mountain Lodge near Copper Harbor.
+For sophisticated fare, be sure to experience the Piedmont Restaurant and other dining options at the historic Landmark Inn in Marquette, the UPs largest city.
+The Hilltop Restaurant in LAnse is known for one-pound cinnamon rolls.
+Beef-lovers shouldn't miss the Saturday night prime-rib buffet at Keweenaw Mountain Lodge near Copper Harbor.

 Party purist may quibble: Is it PASS-tee or PAH-stee?
 (Never PASTE-ee.)
 But they agree that the hefty half-moon-shaped crusts with hearty, stewlike filling are the soul food of the Upper Peninsula (UP).
 Warm pasties filled Cornish miners' lunch pails long ago.
 Today, almost every UP community claims a bakery, pasty shop or restaurant selling pasties.